martycagas/mindustry-mod-armored-conveyor/README.md

 ### Via extracting the ZIP file into the game's mod folder

 Download this repository as a ZIP file by clicking the green **Code** button in the top right of the repository page and select **Download ZIP**.
-Extract the downloaded ZIP file directly into the Mindustry's mod folder that can be find in the game files under `Mindustry/saves/mods`.
+Extract the downloaded ZIP file directly into the Mindustry's mod folder, which can be found by default in the following places, depending on your file system:

+- Windows: `%APPDATA%\Mindustry\saves\mods\`
+- Windows (Steam version): `C:\Program Files (x86)\Steam\steamapps\common\Mindustry\saves\mods\`
+- Linux: `~/.local/share/Mindustry/saves/mods/`
+- MacOS: `~/Library/Application Support/Mindustry/saves/mods/`

+**"These locations differ from those on the official wiki!"**

+Yes, that is because I just checked the actual location for the Windows Steam version.
+Cannot vouch for the rest, though I assume they will follow the same directory structure.
+The wiki might need an update.

 ## Contributing